Toilet Brains may earn compensation through affiliate links on this page.

 Before you figure out which model above you're going to be buying, give some thought to the amount of money you're willing to spend.
 Different price points offer varying quality and performance levels, so that will be something to keep in mind.
 Generally, you get three main ranges, a lower, mid, and upper range.

 Under $150 - You shouldn't expect too much from anything under the one hundred and fifty dollars mark.
 You can expect to find the basic functionality built in, but quite often you will find they fall short in specific departments, either through design, flush, or waste removal ability.
+You shouldn't expect anything that scores highly on the MaP flush scale either.
+This means there is a greater likelihood of blockages.

 Under $400 - This is probably the range that fits most peoples requirements.
 They usually come with the right features for home use whilst remaining reasonably affordable.